Brief historical overview of man’s use of fire

 • No. 17.
 Molded candles.
 Patent candles of stearin, paraffin, and wax, and decorated candles.
 19th century

 Source: Walter Hough (1922).
 A synoptic series of objects in the United States National Museum illustrates inventions’ history.
 Proceedings of the United States National Museum 60 (2404): 1-47, 56 pl.
-The picture can be loaded via this link.
+The picture can be accessed via this link.

 2,000 years ago: